standrewsdigital/digital-pattern-library/ADD-PATTERN.md

 ...
 },
 {
-   "name" : "New feature",
+   "name" : "Dummy pattern",
-   "url" : "patterns/new-feature/index.html"
+   "url" : "patterns/dummy-pattern/index.html"
 },
 ...
 ```

-#### 10. After you've got the pattern created you should run `grunt`
+#### 11. After you've got the pattern created you should run `grunt`

 This will build the `core/` folder and the `docs/` folder.
 Make sure you don't have any errors.
 If you open `docs/index.html` in your browser you should be able to see your new pattern showing up in the listing.
 You should also be able to visit the documentation page and see the basic examples wired up.

-#### 11. Finally!
+#### 12. Finally!

-Now that we have a working stub of the pattern – admittedly without any working CSS or JavaScript or even maybe the correct HTML – we're ready to create a first commit.
+Now that we have a working stub of the pattern – admittedly without the correct CSS, JavaScript or HTML – we're ready to create a first commit.
 Make sure that you've started a new branch for this feature and create a new commit containing the work to create the sub.

 You should now be ready to start building the HTML, CSS and JavaScript incrementally to complete the pattern.
 Remember to commit often!